 - Front Loader – Personally I cannot stand top loader backpacks, I made a huge mistake buying one previously and it proved to be a nightmare, so please don’t make that mistake.
 Front loaders are so much easier and convenient to use when grabbing your clothes and other items from your backpack.

-- 6 x Tank tops (thin and simple that can match with shorts or baggy trousers)
+- 6 x Tank tops.
+Check out a few great styles here (thin and simple that can match with shorts or baggy trousers)

 - 4 x Various style tops (for going out and smarter environments)